 - Buyers need to do independent research and understand the bias of the report.

 Welcome Back Gartner.

 It appears that we are approaching the early stages of a return to (albeit a new) normalcy.
-Cancelled events and conferences from a year ago are now virtual and planning for in-person conferences is on the horizon.
+Cancelled events and conferences from a year ago are now virtual, and planning for in-person conferences is on the horizon.
 A similar sign in our industry is the release of the annual Gartner Magic Quadrant for Insight Engines.
 The report’s beginnings trace back to the Gartner Magic Quadrant of Enterprise Search report, which tried to capture the many facets (pun) of search technology capabilities available to the enterprise.
-Gartner skipped releasing the report last year, making this report a much-anticipated update to the previous version of the Quadrant released in late 2019.
+Gartner skipped releasing the report last year, making this report a much-anticipated update to the previous version of the Quadrant, released in late 2019.
 That report featured MC+A as a strategic partner and reseller of Attivio.

 Same Magic Quadrant.
 Same Questions.

 Firstly, having read our share of these reports, we provide our assessment of it as third-party validation, with the disclosure that we have an obvious bias towards our partners.
 That said, this report is challenging to validate as a third party because of our understanding of the products, what Gartner has stated the scoring weights to be, and what Gartner has commented on in its strengths and weaknesses.
 Customers who would like a detailed assessment should contact our offices for a search technology assessment.
-These assessments allow us to fully detail the impact of any of these technologies on your business.
+These assessments allow us to fully detail the impact of these technologies on your business.

 The Value of the Magic Quadrant for Insight Engines?